OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - How long did it take you to successfully bypass it?
 - What is your subjective assessment of difficulty?

-Give some thought to how the root detection functions in the context of the overall protection scheme.
-For example, root detection functions should obfuscated and protected from tampering.
+Also note how well the root detection mechanisms are integrated within the overall protection scheme.
+For example, the detection functions should obfuscated and protected from tampering.

 #### Remediation